Mini-Conf/Mini-Conf/README.md

 ### Example

-Mini-Conf successfully hosted <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.
+Mini-Conf was design to host <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.

+### Acknowledgements

+Thanks to Darren Nelson for the original design sketches.
+Shakir Mohamed, Martha White, Kyunghyun Cho, Lee Campbell, and Adam White for planning and feedback.
+Junaid Rahim, Jake Tae, Yasser Souri, Soumya Chatterjee, and Ankshita Gupta for contributions.